 Written By: Brandy Miller | September 1, 2017 | No Comments

-Intellectual property refers to any intangible property you have created through creativity.
-It may refer to a manuscript, book, design, invention or other product.
-If you own a business, chances are you own intellectual property.
-In fact, your intellectual property may be the most important part of your business.
+If you own a business, chances are you have Intellectual Property.
+In fact, your Intellectual Property may be the most significant part of your business.

-Intellectual property is closely linked with your brand.
-If you don’t protect it, others can use your intellectual property in ways you don’t approve of.
-For example, your creative works and designs can be used on a website that is in competition with your business or that represents views that stand against those of your company.
+Intellectual Property closely links to your Brand.
+If you don’t protect it, others can use your Intellectual Property in ways you don’t approve.
+For example, others might use your creative works and designs on a website that is in competition with your business or that represents views that stand against those of your company.

 How to Protect Your Intellectual Property

-Even if you have trademarks, patents and other protections, they are only as effective as your own actions.
-In order to protect your intellectual property, you must actively seek out infringements of your rights and penalize violators.
-Failure to do so can be seen as you relinquishing your intellectual property rights.
-It makes it much harder for you to argue if someone uses your intellectual property in a way you do not approve.
+You must actively seek out infringements of your rights and penalize violators.
+That’s because failure to do so can be seen as you relinquishing your Intellectual Property rights.
+It makes it much harder for you to argue if someone uses your Intellectual Property in a way you don’t approve.